GNC-Pose: Geometry-Aware GNC-PnP for Accurate 6D Pose Estimation

-where $\mu > 0$ controls the non-convexity of the loss, as the underlying robust penalty.
-When $\mu$ is large, $\rho_\mu(r) \approx r/\mu$ is nearly convex and behaves similarly to a scaled $\ell_2$ loss; as $\mu \to 0$, the penalty becomes strongly redescending and approaches a truncated cost that saturates for large residuals.
+Here, $\mu > 0$ is the continuation parameter that controls the non-convexity of the loss.
+When $\mu$ is large, the penalty $\rho_\mu(r) \approx r/\mu$ is nearly convex and behaves similarly to a scaled $\ell_2$ loss; as $\mu \to 0$, it becomes a sharply redescending and approaches a truncated cost that saturates for large residuals.

-The associated influence function
+The associated influence function:

-reveals that the contribution of a sample with residual $r$ vanishes as $r$ grows, and that decreasing $\mu$ makes this transition sharper.
+reveals that that the contribution of a sample vanishes as $r$ grows, and that decreasing $\mu$ makes this transition sharper.
 In the limit $\mu\to 0$, $\psi_\mu(r) \to 0$ for all $r>0$, i.e., only exact inliers retain non-zero influence.

 GNC implements this continuation principle by optimizing a sequence of surrogate problems with gradually decreasing $\mu$.
-For optimization, instead of using $\psi_\mu(r)$ explicitly, we employ the standard Geman–McClure soft inlier score, for a fixed $\mu$, we define a GNC soft inlier score
+In optimization practice, instead of using $\psi_\mu(r)$ explicitly, we employ the standard Geman–McClure soft inlier score, for a fixed $\mu$, we define a GNC soft inlier score:

 which is monotonically decreasing in $r_i$ and and behaves as a smooth soft-thresholding function: $w_i^{\mathrm{gnc}}(\mu) \to 1$ when $r_i \ll \mu$ and $w_i^{\mathrm{gnc}}(\mu) \to 0$ when $r_i \gg \mu$.
 In a conventional IRLS interpretation, such weights would modulate each correspondence’s contribution to a weighted normal equation.
 Rather than using them as continuous weights, GNC-Pose combine them with our geometry-aware structural prior $w_i^{\mathrm{geom}}$ to form a correspondence-selection rule $\mathcal{I}(\mu) = \left\{ i \;\middle|\; w_i^{\mathrm{gnc}}(\mu) > \tau_{\mathrm{gnc}} \;\land\; w_i^{\mathrm{geom}} > \tau_{\mathrm{geom}} \right\}$.